ArnavBalyan/Handwritten-Digit-Identification/README.md

 # Handwritten-Digit-Identification
+# Table of Contents:
-Using Tensorflow to identify Handwritten digits (MNIST data)
+ * Using Tensorflow to identify Handwritten digits (MNIST data)
+ * Problem Definition and Description
+ * The Dataset
+ * Pre-Processing
+ * Exploratory data analysis
+ * Model